garett09/afk-apartelle/README.md

 ## Changelog | Documentation

 - On 24 May 2021, The citation page was finished and merged in the release branch.
+In addition, the team also solved the problem regarding the navbar not being responsive in the smaller devices as well as mobile phones.

 - On 23 May 2021, The contact us page was finished with Angular routing included, mobile responsive and fixed errors in the console.
 The team decided to put up a citation page so that the website is copyright free.